tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 and the Security of Chaum’s Blind
 Signature Scheme, 2003, M. Bellare *et al.*"

-[[34]] M. Drijvers, K. Edalatnejad, B. Ford, and G. Neven, “Okamoto Beats Schnorr: On the Provable Security of Multi-Signatures,” tech. rep., 2018.
+[[34]] M. Drijvers *et al.*, “Okamoto Beats Schnorr: On the Provable Security of Multi-Signatures,” tech. rep., 2018.
 Date accessed: 2019-01-20

 [34]: https://www.semanticscholar.org/paper/Okamoto-Beats-Schnorr%3A-On-the-Provable-Security-of-Drijvers-Edalatnejad/154938a12885ff30301129597ebe11dd153385bb
-"Okamoto Beats Schnorr: On the Provable Security of Multi-Signatures"
+"Okamoto Beats Schnorr: On the Provable
+Security of Multi-Signatures, 2018, *et al.*,"

 [^1]: Predicate encryption is an encryption paradigm which gives a master secret key owner fine-grained control over access to encrypted data.[[29]]
 [^2]: No constraints are imposed on the key setup, the adversary thus can choose corrupted public keys at random, hence the same public key can appear more than once in $ L $